TheStarport/ChaosMod/README.md

 when working with a non-vanilla/modified install of Freelancer.

 ## Building
-The project is built using the Clang compiler, MSVC toolchain, and CMake.
+The project is built with CMake using the MSVC toolchain, and can be built using either the MSVC compiler or the clang compiler.
 As we use CMake presets, building it via the command line is fairly trivial.

-*Disclaimer: Only builds with Visual Studio 2022 + Clang 16 have been tested and confirmed to work.*
+*Disclaimer: Only builds with Visual Studio 2022 + Clang 19 have been tested and confirmed to work.*

 ### Cloning & Building Locally